songjiang0909/HINTS_code/README.md

 - `--batch_size` : batch size of one training.

 Note that the batch size in set as the number of papers used in training, i.e., there is only one interation per epoch.
-I didn't tune too much on the hypermeters.
+I didn't try "mini-batch"-like training.

 The prediction files will be stored under the `result` folder.